 Jan 11, 2024 | CHASENBOSCOLO

 Being involved in a car accident caused by another driver is a stressful and overwhelming experience.
 Knowing what steps to take to protect your health, safety, and legal rights is essential in the aftermath of a crash.
-Virginia follows a no-fault car insurance system, meaning that no matter who caused the accident, each driver’s insurance company pays for their medical expenses and lost wages.
+Virginia follows a no-fault car insurance system, meaning that no matter who caused the accident, each driver’s insurance coverage pays for their medical expenses and lost wages.
 However, this does not mean the at-fault driver is off the hook for property damage or other losses.
 In this blog post, we’ll guide you through the immediate actions you should take after a no-fault car accident in Virginia.

 Check for Injuries and Call 911

-The primary and crucial action following any car accident is to check yourself and anyone else in your vehicle for injuries.
+The primary and crucial action following any car crash is to check yourself and anyone else in your vehicle for injuries.
 Even if you feel unharmed, specific injuries like whiplash or internal bleeding may not manifest immediately.
 If anyone is injured, promptly dial 911 to request medical aid.
 If uncertain about injuries, it’s advisable to be cautious and seek medical attention.

 Contact the Police